ouya/docs/purchasing.md

         }
 ```

 Once you have your key embedded you will need to create a purchase listener which handles responses from the server.
-In this example we're using a Map of unique purchase IDs to the objects the purchase was for to identify what was purchased:
+Each purchase will have a unique purchase ID.
+In this example we use a Map of these IDs to the Product being purchased to allow us to determine what has been purchased :

 ```java
 	CancelIgnoringOuyaResponseListener<String> purchaseListener =